Hello! And welcome to the third edition of the Complete Intro to Web Dev as taught by Brian Holt.

 You should have some familiarity with computers and the Internet.
 Please head over to Internet Fundamentals to make sure you feel comfortable with what Jen talks about in that course.
 Many of you will not need this if you have been using computers prior to this course.

 This course will teach you HTML, CSS, and JavaScript.
 All three are necessary components to start making modern web apps.
 If you need help in any of these categories, this course should be helpful.
-If already know how to code (like C++ or Java) and want to veer more into frontend development, this course will also be helpful.
+If you already know how to code (like C++ or Java) and want to veer more into frontend development, this course will also be helpful.

 This course is also for your friends!!
 This course, both this website and the video, are free to everyone thanks to the fine folks at Frontend Masters!
 Free!?
 What's the catch?
 The catch is that Frontend Masters makes content for developers to get better at their jobs and by you becoming a developer you are now in their target audience.
 Big brain stuff!